After a decade behind the wheel, Deacon Johnston is putting the brakes on his driving career.

 It has been a somewhat bumpy journey for Deacon who is currently juggling fatherhood, a job and his study load.

 'Throughout high school, I thought I’d be a professional footy player if I’m honest—so I never bothered much with studying,' Deacon said.

 More than ten years since graduating high school with a less than stellar OP/ATAR score, Deacon believed university was never an option.
-Until he heard about UniSQ’s Tertiary Preparation Program.
+Until he heard about UniSQ’s Tertiary Preparation Pathway program.

 'I realised when I was around 28-years-old that I needed a change, because driving was becoming monotonous,' said Deacon.

-After completing the Tertiary Preparation Program, Deacon enrolled in a Bachelor of Laws.
+After completing the Tertiary Preparation Pathway program, Deacon enrolled in a Bachelor of Laws.
 Deacon has nearly completed nine semesters and is achieving top grades.